 Example: Cinematic Hotel Video

-6. Artificial Intelligence (AI)
+10. Artificial Intelligence (AI)

 Customer service interactions form a major part of the modern hotel marketing mix, and artificial intelligence can play an important role here.
 For example, AI-powered chatbots are one of the best ways to ensure customers receive quick responses via live chat functions on hotel websites 24 hours a day, eliminating slow response times.

 However, artificial intelligence within the hospitality sector extends far beyond this.
-For example, AI can help hotels to segregate customers more effectively, assisting with personalization marketing efforts.
+For example, AI can help hotels to segregate customers more effectively, assisting with personalized marketing efforts.
 It can also speed up data analytics, while AI-driven customer service robots can be deployed in hotels.

 Video: Artificial Intelligence in Hotel Rooms

-7. Customer Experience Marketing
+11. Customer Experience Marketing

 Customer experience marketing refers to a collection of hotel marketing strategies that are based on the experience customers have when staying at a hotel or interacting with a business.
 It is based on the idea that hotel customers do not pay for products or services; they pay for experiences.

 Hotels can improve the customer experience in several ways, such as by delivering excellent customer service, offering unique features in hotel rooms, and providing a superior range of facilities for guests.
 By focusing on marketing efforts on the experience, hotels can tap into why people stay in hotels in the first place.
+Hotels that focus on creating outstanding guest satisfaction can increase occupancy by up to 20% according to McKinsey & Company research.

 Video: Example Fairmont Hotels – Luxury Customer Experience